-The operating rooms, recovery ward, intensive care units and C-section rooms of Kaari Hospital are the first in Finland to begin using electronic eMED ICON smart medicine cabinets.
+The operating rooms, recovery ward, intensive care units and C-section rooms of Kaari Hospital are the first in Finland to begin using electronic eMED ICON automated dispensing cabinets.
 More than 200 KUH nurses studied the protomodel of the cabinet and provided feedback on its key functions.
 According to Head Dispenser Minna Kurttila, the smart medicine cabinet is a user innovation that aims to enhance medicine supply and medication as well as improve accuracy and patient safety.

 This has been a multifaceted journey, because developing something new has been rewarding and laborious at the same time.
 The end users have been involved in developing the functions of the e-medicine cabinet, so the cabinet is tailored to our needs in a highly customer-oriented way.
 Time pressure due to the construction of the new hospital has given rise to challenges along the way.